gitbls/sdm/Docs/Plugins.md

 imon installs an <a href="https://github.com/gitbls/imon">Internet Monitor</a> that can monitor:

 * **Dynamic DNS (DDNS) Monitor** &mdash; Monitors your external IP address.
 If it changes changes, your action script is called to take whatever you'd like, such as update your ddns IP address.
-* **Network Failover Monitor** &mdash; If your system has two connections to the internet, internet-monotor can provide a higher availability internet connection using a primary/secondary standby model.
+* **Network Failover Monitor** &mdash; If your system has two connections to the internet, imon can provide a higher availability internet connection using a primary/secondary standby model.
 * **Ping monitor** &mdash; Retrieve ping statistics resulting from pinging an IP address at regular intervals.
 * **Up/down IP Address Monitor** &mdash; Monitors a specified IP address, and logs outages.